 Another of Hendrix’s more prominent acoustics was a Martin D-45 he bought in New York in 1969, which he used for composing various songs.
 He reportedly owned a second of these guitars.
 Both were passed on to fellow musicians after Hendrix’s death.

-One of these was a 12-string Zematis acoustic guitar, which was used on the recording of Hear My Train A Comin’ and was also seen in the 1967 film below.
+One of these was a 12-string acoustic guitar called a Zematis, which was used on the recording of Hear My Train A Comin’.

 Jimi Hendrix Amplifier Guide